flagFounded: Founded in 1937, acquired by Westpac in 2008

 Tip for applying with St George Bank

 Use St George Bank’s Minimum Required Documents Checklist to prepare for your home loan application.

-Note: This is the latest home loan checklist as at October 2017.
+Note: This is the latest home loan checklist as of May 2019.
 Please refer to St George Bank for their most up-to-date document requirements.

 SGB client story